Teach Reading Comprehension

 - ‘Which version of the Gingerbread Boy did you like best?’

 Also on this page

 Enjoying wordless picture books with your child can help support reading comprehension

-Before opening the cover of a book we often reach judgements about what we will find inside.
-Of course we do the same thing with magazines, movies and web sites.
+Before opening the cover of a book we often reach judgments about what we will find inside.
+Of course, we do the same thing with magazines, movies, and websites.
 The next time you visit the library, choose one or two or more new books with interesting covers.
 When you get home ask your child to predict whether the stories will be funny, scary, silly or sad.
 Take a look at the cover of Winnie’s Magic Wand by Korky Paul and Valerie Thomas or Out on the Ice in the Middle of the Bay by Peter Cumming.
 Both covers are fascinating and both books lend themselves nicely to making predications.
 What will happen when Winnie tries to use her just-washed wand?
 Will Baby Nonook and Little Leah meet on the ice?